ropensci/rix/README.md

 R and R packages (as well as other tools or languages, if needed).
 You can use `{rix}` and Nix to replace `{renv}` and Docker with one single tool.
-Nix is an incredibly useful piece of software for ensuring reproducibility of projects, in research or otherwise, or for running web applications like Shiny apps or `{plumber}` APIs in a controlled environment.
+Nix is an incredibly useful piece of software for ensuring reproducibility of projects, in research or otherwise.
+For example, it allows you run web applications like Shiny apps or `{plumber}` APIs in a controlled environment.

-Nix has quite a high entry cost though, because Nix is a complex piece of software that comes with its own programming language (also called Nix) whose purpose is to solve a complex problem: installing software in a reproducible manner, on any operating system or hardware.
+Nix has a fairly high entry cost though.
+Nix is a complex piece of software that comes with its own programming language, which also called Nix.
+Its purpose is to solve a complex problem: defining instructions how to build software packages and manage configurations in declarative way.
+This makes sure that software gets installed in fully reproducible manner, on any operating system or hardware.

-`{rix}` provides functions to help you write Nix expressions (written in the Nix language): these expressions can then be used by the Nix package manager to build completely reproducible development environments.
-These environments can be used for interactive data analysis or running pipelines in a CI/CD environment.
-Environments built with Nix contain R and all the required packages that you need for your project: there are currently more than 80.000 pieces of software available through the Nix package manager, including the entirety of CRAN and Bioconductor packages.
-It is also possible to install older releases of packages, or install packages from GitHub.
+`{rix}` provides functions to help you write and deploy Nix expressions (written in the Nix language).
+These expressions will be the inputs for the Nix package manager, to build sets of software packages and provide them in a reproducible development environment.
+These environments can be used for interactive data analysis, or reproduced when running pipelines in CI/CD systems.
+On the Nixpkgs collection, there are currently more than 80.000 pieces of software available through the Nix package manager.
+Using {rix}, you can define and build isolated R environments through Nix package manager with ease.
+Like this, environments contain R and all the required packages that you need for your project.
+You can also add any other software tool available.
+The Nix R ecosystem currently includes the entirety of CRAN and Bioconductor packages.
+Like with any other programming language and software, it is also possible to install older releases of R packages, or install packages from GitHub.

-The Nix package manager is extremely powerful: not only it handles all the dependencies of any package extremely well, it is also possible with it to reproduce environments containing old releases of software.
-It is thus possible to build environments that contain R version 4.0.0 (for example) to run an old project originally developed on that version of R.
+The Nix package manager is extremely powerful.
+Not only does it handle all the dependencies their builds extremely well in deterministic manner.
+It is also possible with it to reproduce environments containing old releases of software.
+It is thus possible to build environments containing R version 4.0.0 (for example) to run an old project that was originally developed on that version of R.

 As stated above, with Nix, it is essentially possible to replace `{renv}` and Docker combined.
 If you need other tools or languages like